Why Windows Vista Ended Up Being a Mess - Slashdot

 I like how the essay ends.
 "Was it an incredibly complex product with an amazingly huge ecosystem (the largest in the world at that time)?
 Yup, that it was.
 Could we have done better?
 Yup, you bet...
 Hindsight is 20/20."

 Modern tech companies are hypocrites...
-(Score:5, Insightful)
+(Score:3, Insightful)

 From article: